 - We know the rationale used by the court to confirm that these artworks had merit.
-Works of art, the court ruled, do not need to be mentioned in academic publications or be considered masterpieces, as the expert for the property owner had argued.
-It was enough, the judge said, for the 5 Pointz artists to show their professional achievements in terms of residences, teaching positions, fellowships etc.
+Works of art, the court ruled, do not need to be mentioned in academic publications or be considered masterpieces.

 - What do we not know?

 - To what extent graffiti really does encourage more serious crimes.
-The application of the broken windows theory in New York was deemed a success, but many put the city’s decreasing crime rate in the 1990s down to increasing wealth and gentrification.
+The theory was credited for lowering New York’s crime rates in the 1990s.

 - 5 Pointz